State Disbursement Unit Payment Processing and Physical Security

 As you know, we are currently conducting state child support system certification reviews to determine compliance with the state systems requirements of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA).
 The document entitled "Automated Systems for Child Support Enforcement: A Guide for States," revised April 1999, and updated December 1999 and August 2000, (the Guide) sets forth the requirements that a state system must meet to receive PRWORA certification.
 During the certification process, we review the SDU payment process, including internal controls and physical security under Objectives F-2 and H-2g of the Guide.

-We have reviewed the SDU in 46 states and jurisdictions and identified certification-related deficiencies regarding payment processing including internal controls and physical security.
+We have reviewed the SDU in 51 states and jurisdictions and identified certification-related deficiencies in 16 states or jurisdictions regarding payment processing, including internal controls and physical security.
 Some states have raised concerns that the Guide is not specific regarding physical security requirements.
 Generally accepted government and industry accounting and payment processing practices and standards require checks, money orders, cash, and other negotiable documents, to be received and processed in a secure environment.
-OCSE, as the Federal agency with oversight responsibility for the title IV-D program, needs to ensure that SDUs meet basic internal control, payment processing, and physical security requirements so that children receive the payments intended for their support.
+OCSE, as the Federal agency with oversight responsibility for the Title IV-D program, needs to ensure that SDUs meet basic internal control, payment processing, and physical security requirements so that children receive the payments intended for their support.
 Therefore, the following policy and actions are adopted to address state concerns and the need for SDUs to meet basic payment processing and physical security standards:

 - A state can receive conditional PRWORA certification if it fails to correct SDU payment processing and/or physical security deficiencies identified during the certification process as a certification issue(s).
 As a result, if the state otherwise qualifies for certification, the state will not be subject to the IV-D state plan disapproval process, or alternative system penalty.